Veterans Learn Horsemanship, Healing Through Shea Center Military Program | The Capistrano Dispatch

 “The team camaraderie and communication that happens over the 12-weeks is huge,” Navarro said.
 “Sometimes our 12-week program will just be readjustment skills.”

-Navarro explained that the therapeutic riding center works with the South Orange County Vet Center therapists to “develop equine activities that align with current goals and needs of the participants.”
+Navarro explained that the therapeutic riding center works with the veterans center therapists to “develop equine activities that align with current goals and needs of the participants.”

-“We’ll also offer, based on what the South Orange County Vet Center therapists suggest, we do couples,” Navarro said.
+“We’ll also offer, based on what the (veteran center) therapists suggest, we do couples,” Navarro said.
 “So we’ll have the vet and their significant other participate, which really showcases the importance of communication and learning each other and working together.”

 “It’s been really cool to see the couples come away after 12 weeks,” Navarro continued.
 “All of the skills, the communication, team building and it’s nice to see them gain some horsemanship skills.”